Fatigue is the silent killer

-Employers and supervisors should be aware of the dangers of fatigue, a growing workplace hazard
+Employers and supervisors should be aware of the dangers of fatigue, which is a growing workplace hazard.

 Fatigue is the state of feeling very tired, weary or sleepy from insufficient sleep, prolonged mental or physical work, or extended periods of stress or anxiety.

 Boring or repetitive tasks can intensify feelings of fatigue.
 Fatigue can be described as either acute or chronic.
 Employers and supervisors should be concerned about the impact of fatigue in the workplace as it can be considered a form of impairment, making fatigue a workplace hazard.

 Consider this hypothetical scenario:

 A student was offered employment at an employer’s site that required him to commute 2.5 hours each way.
 After working two-day shifts, the student was assigned to work the night shift to cover for another worker.